Spatially Coupled PLDPC-Hadamard Convolutional Codes: Simulation Results

-We increase $L$ to $300$ such that the SC-PLDPCH-TDC has the same code rate with its underlying block code \cite{zhang2020proto,zhang2021}.
-Using our proposed PEXIT method, the terminated code with $L=300$ has a threshold of $-1.45$ dB as shown in Table \ref{tb:r8_threshold}.
-Hence, the theoretical threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r8_b0} and \eqref{mat:r8_b1} approximately equals $-1.45$ dB, which is slightly lower than that of the PLDPCH-BC \cite{zhang2020proto,zhang2021}.
+Based on the $5\times 15$ protomatrix $\bm{B}$ of the optimized rate-$0.008$ PLDPCH-BC \cite{zhang2021}, we apply our proposed GA and find the protomatrices shown as \eqref{mat:r8_b0} and \eqref{mat:r8_b1}.
+The protomatrices are found after $59$ generations and the corresponding fitness value equals $457$.
+We increase $L$ to $300$ such that the SC-PLDPCH-TDC has the same code rate with its underlying block code \cite{zhang2021}.
+Using our proposed PEXIT method, the terminated code with $L=300$ has a threshold of $-1.45$ dB as shown in Table \ref{tb:threshold}.
+Hence, the theoretical threshold of the SC-PLDPCH-CC constructed by \eqref{mat:r8_b0} and \eqref{mat:r8_b1} approximately equals $-1.45$ dB, which is slightly lower {(i.e., slightly better)} than that of the PLDPCH-BC \cite{zhang2021}.
+We lift the SC-PLDPCH-CC with factors $z_1=16$ and $z_2=1280$ such that its sub-block length is the same as that of the PLDPCH-BC in \cite{zhang2021}. { Moreover, the information lengths in each sub-block/block equal $204800$ for both codes.}

-We lift the SC-PLDPCH-CC with factors $z_1=16$ and $z_2=1280$ such that its sub-block length is the same as that of the PLDPCH-BC in \cite{zhang2020proto,zhang2021}.
-Fig. \ref{fig:r8} shows the BER performance of the two codes.
-A SC-PLDPCH-CC pipeline decoder with $I=100$ processors achieves a BER of $10^{-5}$ at about $E_b/N_0 = -1.40$ dB, which outperforms that with $I = 90$ by about $0.01$ dB, and that with $I = 80$ by about $0.025$ dB.
-It outperforms the PLDPCH-BC using $300$ standard decoding iterations by about $0.05$ dB at a BER of $10^{-5}$.
-At a BER of $10^{-5}$, the gaps (for the SC-PLDPCH-CC with $I=100$ iterations) to the Shannon capacity ($-1.57$ dB) of $R = 0.008$ and to the ultimate Shannon limit ($-1.59$) dB are $0.17$ dB and $0.19$ dB, respectively.
+Fig. \ref{fig:r8_r10}(a) shows the BER performance of the two codes. { An} SC-PLDPCH-CC pipeline decoder with $I=100$ processors achieves a BER of $10^{-5}$ at about $E_b/N_0 = -1.40$ dB, which outperforms that with (i) $I = 90$ by about $0.01$ dB, (ii) $I = 80$ by about $0.025$ dB, (iii) and $I = 75$ by about $0.035$ dB. { The gaps of the SC-PLDPCH-CC (with $I=100$ and BER of $10^{-5}$) to the PEXIT threshold ($-1.45$ dB) and to the ultimate Shannon limit ($-1.59$) dB are $0.05$ dB and $0.19$ dB, respectively. } { We can also observe that under the same latency, SC-PLDPCH-CC using $I = 75$ processors outperforms PLDPCH-BC using $I_{BC}=150$ layered decoding iterations (equivalent to $I_{max} = 300$ standard decoding iterations, i.e., the blue curve with symbol ``$\circ$'') by about $0.01$ dB at a BER of $10^{-5}$. } { In Fig. \ref{fig:r8_r10}(a), we re-draw the BER curve of rate-$0.008$ LDPCH-BC {\cite[Fig.~13]{Yue2007}} which has an information length of $238000$.
+We see that at a BER of $10^{-5}$, the required $E_b/N_0$ for the rate-$0.008$ LDPCH-BC (with {$I_{max}=400$} iterations) is $-1.38$ dB and that for our rate-$0.008$ SC-PLDPCH-CC (pipeline decoder containing $100$ processors) is $-1.40$ dB. }